k1bs/test-your-might/proposal.md

 - From the user's perspective, Player One will use the A,Z, and X keys to control the bar, and Player Two will use >,/, and '.
 The instructions will have to be clearly visible, perhaps on a landing page?
 Button mashing reigns supreme, as the A and Z keys are rapidly pressed.
 The X key (for Player One) freezes their effort in time.
 They are then awarded with "breaking the wood" and a point total on screen.

-- Should the game mechanics come easier than anticipated, I will add additional visual stylings, eventually hoping to recreate the visuals of the original, except with Taka and John Master as the contestants.
+- Should the game mechanics come faster than anticipated, I will add additional visual stylings, eventually hoping to recreate the visuals of the original, except with Taka and John Master as the contestants.
 I will need to take photographs for this.

 ## Phases of Completion

 #### Phase -3

-- Get bar gravity working
+- ~~Get bar gravity working~~ Achieved 10/6/17
 - Player can control bar by button mashing

 #### Phase -2